Andrii97/test/README.md

 - **Admin Dashboard:** Manage content, users, and analytics.
 - **Multi-Language Support:** Built-in localization system.
 - **Performance Optimized:** CI/CD pipelines, caching, and DDoS protection.

+## 🎮 Blum Clone Features

+This section highlights the key gameplay and engagement mechanics that make **Tap-to-Earn** and similar Telegram Mini App games effective.

+### 1. Tap-to-Earn Mechanics
+A simple tap interaction keeps users engaged with minimal learning.
+This mechanic helps maintain player attention and encourages consistent daily activity.

+### 2. In-Game Currency
+Players collect coins by tapping, which provides a sense of progress and achievement.
+The system encourages regular returns and helps sustain long-term engagement.

+### 3. Booster System
+Users can activate boosters that temporarily increase rewards or tapping speed.
+Boosters introduce progression dynamics and create opportunities for balanced gameplay growth.

+### 4. Leaderboards
+A leaderboard system motivates users to compete and improve their performance.
+Competition fosters higher activity levels and community interaction within the game.

+### 5. Referral System
+Players can invite friends and receive in-game bonuses for successful referrals.
+This supports organic user growth and community-driven expansion.

 ## ⚙️ Technology Stack